How to test your C# Web API

 With an integration test, we test the API from the outside out by spinning up the (in-memory) API client and making an actual HTTP request.
 I get confidence out of it because I mock as little as possible, and I will consume my API in the same way as an application (or user) would.

-The following tests are written in .NET 5 (but this also applies to .NET Core 3) and are using xUnit as test the runner.
-For .NET 6 with minimal APIs you have to make a small tweak, which you can read about here.
+The following tests are written in .NET 5, and are using xUnit as testrunner.
+For .NET 6 with minimal APIs you have to make a small tweak, which you can read in my blog post Functional Tests to support Minimal Web APIs.

 A simple test link